-Aziloop is a dual mode electronically rotatable HF receive antenna, with a primary frequency range of 20 kHz to 10 MHz, with coverage to 30 MHz at reduced directivity and sensitivity (determined ultimately by antenna size).
+Aziloop is a dual mode electronically rotatable HF receive antenna processor, with a primary frequency range of 20 kHz to 10 MHz, and coverage to 30 MHz at reduced directivity (determined ultimately by antenna size).

-Product development was started over 5 years ago by Aziloop creator Dave GW4GTE.
+Product development was started in 2018 by Aziloop creator Dave GW4GTE.
 The original requirement was for a multi-purpose antenna that could be remotely controlled.
-Nothing suitable existed, and so Aziloop was born.
+Nothing suitable existed, and so Aziloop was born, originally as the DF-8 45-degree proof-of-concept model followed by the DF-24 with 15-degree steps.

-In the DF-72 variant, Aziloop's Stepped-AzimuthTM technology offers up to 72 unidirectional headings and 36 bi-directional headings using a pair of orthogonal loops.
+In the DF-72 5-degree model, QuietRadio's Stepped-Azimuth[TM] technology offers up to 72 uni-directional headings and 36 bi-directional headings using a pair of orthogonal loops.
 This dual mode capability is enhanced by including features such as variable load resistance, signal level control, band filtering and auxiliary control ports as standard, all of which are managed via a user-friendly Windows app for local or remote use.